An-u-rag/fishy-equilibrium/README.md

 Documentation 2 / Iteration 2:
 - Features
   - Player can view their ID (first 4 characters of socket.id)
+  - Position of Next Round button is more accessible now.

 - Details
   - Methodology Details :